top of page

 Rating

-I'm going to give this book Three Stars.
-While I have my criticism and probably wouldn't read it again, I was still sold on the characters and world.
+I’m going to give this book Three Stars.
+Despite my criticism and the likelihood that I wouldn’t read it again, I was still captivated by the characters and world.
 The book intrigued me enough to want to carry on the series, which is all a first book has to do!

 0 views0 comments